yash-sharma1/docs-site/docs/match.md

 **WARNING: For aggressive orders onto a not-so-liquid market, this match methodology would provide much worse average trade price, because all the trades would be marked with one final prices, instead of prices on all the waiting orders from the market.** If you want the same result as continuous match, the best effort you can do is to sweep the opposite side of the market one level after another.

 ## Order Matches
-~After the execution price is concluded.
-Order match would happen in sequence of the price and time, i.e.~
+After the execution price is concluded.
+Order match would happen in sequence of the price and time, i.e.

-- ~Orders with best bid price would match with order with best ask price;~
+- Orders with best bid price would match with order with best ask price;
-- ~If the orders on one price cannot be fully filled by the opposite orders:~ ~for the orders with the same price, the orders from the earlier blocks would be selected and filled first~
+- If the orders on one price cannot be fully filled by the opposite orders: for the orders with the same price, the orders from the earlier blocks would be selected and filled first
-- ~If the orders have the same price and block height, and cannot be fully filled, the execution would be allocated to each order in proportion to their quantity (floored if the number has a partial lot).
+- If the orders have the same price and block height, and cannot be fully filled, the execution would be allocated to each order in proportion to their quantity (floored if the number has a partial lot).
-If the allocation cannot be accurately divided, a deterministic algorithm would guarantee that no consistent bias to any orders: according to a sorted sequence of a de facto random order ID.~
+If the allocation cannot be accurately divided, a deterministic algorithm would guarantee that no consistent bias to any orders.

-After the execution price `P` is concluded, buy orders with price equal to or larger than `P`, and sell orders with price equal to or less than `P` will match and trade will be allocated according to the below principles:
+After the execution price `P` is concluded, buy orders with price equal to or larger than `P`, and sell orders with price equal to or less than `P` will match.
+For the orders that come into match in the new block, the trades will be allocated according to the below principles:

 - All new incoming buy orders into this current block (called "new orders" in this context) will get executed with the same price, so do all the sell orders; so that there is no chance for front-running on the same side.
 - All the executed price will honor the order limit price;
 - All the executed price for the new orders will be equal to or better than the concluded auction price `P`, so no front-running from the opposite side.

-Here the below is the allocated process:
+For other orders that have arrived in the previous blocks, they will join match together with the new orders from the new block, and be considered as "Maker" role.
+The detailed explanation of `Maker/Taker` is as below:`

 ### Definition of Maker and Taker